CANDIDATE FEATURE - YOUNG KIM (Challenger for Seat#4)

 Kim sees himself as a person who better represents the diverse makeup of Apopka.

 “Apopka commissioners are not truly representative of the demographics of Apopka," he said.
-"We have a very diverse group of people who make up our community."
+"We have a very diverse group of people who make up our community.
+My participation in the campaign will help the city to realize that we need to unite Apopka.
+The city needs to focus their energies not only on special interest groups, but also the marginalized persons in our community.”

 “I simply do not believe that he (Arrowsmith) represents all of Apopka because we have so many different groups of people.
 We have diverse cultural backgrounds, persons of various ages, and different socio-economic backgrounds.
 I simply do not believe that Mr. Arrowsmith is a unifier of the community.”